NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 > [!IMPORTANT] The Rust team and ecosystem will need to work to release fixes and security enhancements to prevent arbitrary code execution vulnerabilities like this one in the future.
 > Eric Leijonmarck, eleijonmarck.dev/blog/2023-03-18---arbitrary-code-execution-rust/

 You may have, as I did, read this post, on HN 2 years ago, where Eric built a proof-of-concept macro that deleted a user's SSH key if they compiled, not ran, the project.
 In his blog post he said that "The Rust team and ecosystem will need to work to release fixes and security enhancements to prevent arbitrary code execution vulnerabilities like this one in the future."

 Eric, we're actually good, here, thank you for your concern.
 Firstly, only allowing arbitary code execution at runtime isn't the solution that everyone thinks it is:
 You know what I almost always do after I compile my code?
 I run my code!
 Secondly,

 ![image:width:100%](/img/user/Resources/Meta/attachments/vscode-restricted-mode-screenshot.png)

 THIS PROBLEM IS ALREADY FIXED in vscode, the editor for babies who are afraid of the command line.
 (I'm kidding, kindof)

 But there's a much more important reason why I don't care about imagined macro secrutity problems raised by people who have never used a language with them, and it's this:

 ---

  ---

-# _THEY GET TO_
-# _PROGRAM THE COMPUTER_

-    THE THING WITH COMPUTER PROGRAMS IS THEY GET TO PROGRAM THE COMPUTER *pause*
+# _THEY GET TO PROGRAM THE COMPUTER_

 I feel we lose track of this point in the discussion around macros.

 But what if my program executes bad code.
 I don't know, what if it executes good code?

 ---